atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 * If bypass method is provided but cannot be activated by keyboard, this is also a failure of the Keyboard test (#1).
 * If bypass method is in the focus order but is not visible when it has keyboard focus, this is a failure of the Focus (visible) test (#2).
 * If there is a need for multiple bypass methods on a page, each method must describe its purpose to comply with the links requirement (#16).
 For example, a page with repetitive links should have a descritive bypass method.
 If there is also a block of repetitive content, this should have a separate descriptive bypass method.
-* [Same relative order](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-consistent-locations.html#samerelorderdef) is defined as same position relative to other items.
-Note: Items are considered to be in the same relative order even if other items are inserted or removed from the original order.
-For example, expanding navigation menus may insert an additional level of detail or a secondary navigation section may be inserted into the reading order.

 ### WCAG 2.0 Techniques
 * This baseline test covers bypass methods that are functional with just a keyboard.
 The following WCAG Sufficient Techniques require additional assistive tools to function as bypass methods: